8 Common German Slang Words You Should Know (B1)

 When learning a new language, it's important to know the slang and colloquial phrases used in everyday conversation.
-Here are 9 German slang phrases to help you sound more natural and fluent in casual conversation:
+Here are eight German slang words and phrases to help you sound more natural and fluent in casual conversation.
+(Once these feel natural, our list of German swear words and German insults covers the spicier end of the same shelf.)

 1. "Alles klar"